Frequently Asked Questions for Current Students

 - Physical Education

 It is a group of courses in a subject area outside of education.
-Elementary Education and Middle Grades students are required to complete academic concentration(s).
+Elementary Education and Middle Grades majors are required to complete academic concentration(s).
 Click here for more information.

-Praxis 1 is a required exam that students must take and pass (unless exempt) before being admitted into Watson.
-Praxis 1 tests reading, writing and math skills.
-Students can take this exam as many times as needed in order to obtain the minimum passing scores.
-You do not have to be a UNCW student to take this test.
-The test is offered at multiple sites, including the UNCW Testing Center.
-Go to the Praxis information page for more details.
+There are two sets of standardized tests.
+The Praxis 1 or the Praxis Core is required (unless exempt) for admission into Watson.
+Skills tested are reading, writing and math.
+The exam can be taken as many times as needed in order to obtain the minimum passing scores.
+Non UNCW students may take these tests.
+The Praxis 1 is offered at multiple sites, including the UNCW Testing Center.
+The Praxis Core is offered at Pearson in Wilmington.
+The Praxis II and MTEL are the licensing tests.
+See the Praxis information page for more details.

 You should apply as soon as you have met the requirements ideally in the sophomore year.
 Applications are reviewed three times per year.
 Deadlines are: December 1, May 1 and August 1.
 Once grades are posted, decisions are made and notifications are sent via email.